Onneqq/Onneqq/README.md

 - 🌱 I’m currently learning **React**

-- 👨‍💻 All of my projects are available at [https://github.com/Onneqq](https://github.com/Onneqq)

 - 💬 Ask me about **JavaScript, React, Ruby**

 - 📫 How to reach me **adampenno93@gmail.com**